keshavbasanwal/myBookLibrary/README.md

 # myBookLibrary
-## A Simple journal to keep track of all the books I have read thus far and those I want to read.
+## A Simple journal to keep track of what I have read thus far and what I want to read in future.

 ```